-On an internal level, F&I communications includes a project listserv used to share announcements and opportunities, as well as an online newsletter.
+On an internal level, F&I communications include a project Google Group used to share announcements and opportunities, as well as a monthly online newsletter.
+Email us to be subscribed to either, or both.
 F&I participants also communicate via annual All-Hands Meetings that bring together leaders, researchers and students from across the project.

-EPSCoR’s communications team has also produced numerous PDFs and videos about the project, highlighted by a lively animated piece explaining hyperspectral imaging that was picked up by the National Science Foundation for nationwide distribution.
-Communications staff also develop content for the Vis and Dev Space facilities, including virtual reality simulations.
+EPSCoR’s communications team has also produced numerous PDFs and videos about the project, highlighted by a lively animation explaining hyperspectral imaging that was picked up by the National Science Foundation for nationwide distribution.
 One noteworthy Communications effort was the Solstice Game Jam, in which EPSCoR challenged individuals and teams to create video games based on fire and ice themes.

-Fire and ice Communications and Data Visualization staff are listed below.
+Fire & Ice Communications and Data Visualization staff are listed below.